Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/Analysis conclusions.md

 # Conclusions

-The final conclusions of our investigation will be presented here.
+The final conclusions of our investigation can be seen below.

-Having investigated different cooling options the reuslts can be best presented in a table

 ## Analysis results